redbluewater/BATSwithCMAP/README.md

 Krista Longnecker, 14 June 2025

 ## Updates as I go along, most recent at the top
+### 18 June 2025
+Found a few datasets in the vicinity of BATS with TOC/DOC data and then using phosphate as a second variable.
+Running this in matchToBATS (and put the phytoplankton example into ``phytoplanktonExample`` as I was able to get that to work from beginning to end)

+#### To do
+- [ ] figure out if all data have to go through CMAP, or can I merge offline data with the compiled dataset from CMAP?
+- [ ] is it worth setting this up to run in parallel on the HPC?
+It is threaded in Python, but that's not taking advantage of the HPC

 ### 16/17/18 June 2025
 Already clear that I will need to run this on the HPC, so set up over there to run the scripts.